Rizal Monument (Calamba)

 The Rizal Monument in Calamba is a monument built to commemorate the sesquicentennial (150th) birth anniversary of Dr. José Rizal, the Philippines' unofficial national hero and the greatest son of Calamba.
 It is a 6.7 m statue sculpted by Jonas Roces and is located at The Plaza, a 6.7 ha park in front of the Calamba City Hall Complex along Bacnotan Road in the barangay of Real.
 President Benigno Aquino III led the unveiling of the monument on June 19, 2011.
 The monument was cited as the tallest Rizal monument in the world before former Laguna Governor Jeorge 'E.R.'
-Ejercito Estregan inaugurated a 26 feet bronze Rizal Monument sculpted by Toym Imao, son of National Artist for Sculpture Abdulmari Asia Imao in Santa Cruz, Laguna, for the 2014 Palarong Pambansa hosted by the province.
+Ejercito Estregan inaugurated a 26 feet bronze Rizal Monument sculpted by Jonas Roces in Santa Cruz, Laguna, for the 2014 Palarong Pambansa hosted by the province.